How Did a Recluse Like Emily Bronte Create Wuthering Heights - A Novel of Complex Interpersonal Dynamics

 In chapter 14 of her biography, Mrs. Gaskell includes a long quotation by Charlotte on her sister Emily.
 I think that it shows how Emily, despite her reclusive, agoraphobic nature, created Wuthering Heights.
 Emily, it seemed, loved gossip!

-"My sister's (Emily's) disposition was not naturally gregarious: circumstances favoured and fostered her tendency to seclusion; except to go to church, or take walk in the hills, she rarely crossed the threshold of a home.
+"My sister's (Emily's) disposition was not naturally gregarious: circumstances favoured and fostered her tendency to seclusion; except to go to church, or take walks in the hills, she rarely crossed the threshold of a home.
 Though the feeling for the people around her was benevolent; intercourse with them she never sought, nor, with very few exceptions, ever experienced and yet she knew them, knew their ways, their language, and their family histories; she could hear of them with interest, and talk of them with detail minute, graphic and accurate; but with them she rarely exchanged a word.
 Hence it ensued, that what her mind has gathered of the real concerning them was too exclusively confined to those tragic and terrible traits, of which in listening to the secret annals of every rude vicinage, the memory is sometimes compelled to receive the impress."

 In other words, Emily Bronte enjoyed gossip.